AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 **Insert MathML equations**

-- AEM Guides gives you an out-of-the-box support for inserting MathML equations by integration with [MathType Web](https://docs.wiris.com/en/mathtype/mathtype_web/intro) application.
-To insert a MathML equation, click the **Insert Element** icon and type mathml.
-When you select mathml element from the list, the Insert MathML dialog is displayed:
+- Experience Manager Guides gives you an out-of-the-box support for inserting MathML equations by integration with [MathType Web](https://docs.wiris.com/en/mathtype/mathtype_web/intro) application.
+To insert a MathML equation, select the **Insert Element** icon and type mathml.
+When you select mathml element from the list, the **Insert MathML** dialog is displayed:

 ![insert mathml equation in mathml editor](images/insert-mathml-equation.png){width="550" align="left"}

-Using the MathML equation tools, create your equation and click Insert to add it to your document.
+Using the MathML equation tools, create your equation and click **Insert** to add it to your document.
 The equation is inserted with light gray background, as shown below:

 ![sample mathml equation](images/sample-mathml-equation.PNG){width="400" align="left"}